Top 7 Ways for Designing Voice-User Interfaces

 2. Learn the context of your use

-Your product-design decisions will be affected by factors such as sound quality, distance from the device, background noise and user privacy.
-Users are less likely to share personal information in public spaces.
+Factors including sound quality, distance from the device, background noise, and privacy concerns directly influence design decisions.
+Users are typically reluctant to share personal information in public settings.

 3. Create a dialogue flow